steam0/pact-guide/README.md

 This is not entirely true.
 Using Consumer Driven Contracts will help developers by making them observant on breaking changes in their code.
 By using a CDC framework like Pact makes it abundantly clear who uses your service and how they are using it.
 If a change break a consumer this creates an excellent opportunity for developers to _talk_ with each other.
 Communication is the key to success and CDC help consumers and providers communicate.

-If and/or when a CDC test break developers from the provider should investigate if the breaking change is intended and notify the consumer about it.
+If and/or when a Consumer Driven Contracts test break, developers from the provider should investigate if the breaking change is intended and notify the consumer about it.
 If the breaking change is intended both teams of developers will need to cooperate with each other to solve the issue.
 If the teams cannot agree on who should fix this issue, then both teams need to grow up.
 Symbiotic relationships require that both sides give what the other need.
-A CDC test should not prohibit further development of an application so a CDC should be considered a guideline for the provider to ensure service reliability.
+A consumer contract test should not prohibit further development of an application.
+A consumer contract should be considered a guideline for the provider to ensure service reliability.
 Unless there are other legal contracts involved then the provider should just go ahead and deploy the changes.
 Temporary API-versioning of the specific failing tests can also be considered in extreme cases.

 ## Internal vs. external usage